Ecosystem Targets and Supporting Indicators

 Changes in the timing of the freshet may have implications for some aquatic species and human activities along the coast.
 Flooded fields and marshes along the river during the freshet provide critical feeding areas for migratory waterfowl.
 So if the freshet comes earlier, waterfowl could be impacted if they do not adjust the timing of their migration.
 Changes in the timing of flooding may also provide a competitive advantage to invasive plants (such as purple loosestrife and Phragmites) in the marshes since some of these species emerge earlier than the natives.
 In the past, these invasives were flooded in early spring and often rotted due to submergence for prolonged periods.
-So, if the flooding occurs earlier, the invasives (still emerging before the natives) will no longer rot in early spring and may gain a competitive advantage over natives.
+So, if the flooding occurs earlier, the invasives (still emerging before the natives) will no longer rot in early spring and may gain a competitive advantage over native plants.

 By looking at 80 years of river data, scientists at the US Geological Survey and UConn have determined that the spring freshet is occurring earlier in the spring.
 This indicator is derived from measurements of river flow at a gauge at Thompsonville, CT, near the Massachusetts border).
 The indicator is the date (we use Julian days, or # of days into the year, to account for leap years) that the total volume of water that has passed by the gauge exceeds half of the total for the year.
 The critical date is called the “winter-spring center of volume” or WSCV.
 While spring weather in New England is quite variable, the WSCV usually occurs in late March or early April.